Pediatric Orthopedic Surgeons treating a Broken Wrist

 • choreographed motions of the body’s limbs (writhing, dance-like semi-purposeful movements)

 Although uncontrollable movements appear during rest, walking might amplify them.
 Conditions including Sydenham’s chorea, Huntington’s disease, and other types of transitory or persistent chorea, abnormal muscle contractions causing involuntary writhing movements., and dystonia result in a hyperkinetic gait.
 When these patients walk, the irregular motions may become more pronounced and the disease’s symptoms may become more obvious.
 Walking may emphasize the accompanying irregularities of strength and tone as well as the hyperkinesia itself.
 Because of so much unnecessary movement and dancing or prancing, the choreiform gait may seem ugly.
-Despite appearing melodramatic, the gait portrays a serous medical condition.
+Despite appearing melodramatic, the gait portrays a serious medical condition.

 Unwanted or excessive movements, such as hyperkinetic ones, occur in kids with neurological problems.
 These movement abnormalities are described using words that are frequently redundant and unclear.
-When using consistent vocabulary to describe these motions, doctors will better communicate and and implement a clear standard for better understanding.
+When using consistent vocabulary to describe these motions, doctors will better communicate and implement a clear standard for better understanding.
 Children with hyperkinetic movements often have dysfunctional basal ganglia and problematic other motor pathways as a result of static or accumulating damage.
 Although they are frequently observed in the dyskinetic type of cerebral palsy, these motions are also crucial indicators of congenital, acquired, and degenerative disorders.

 When children don’t have any prominent underlying neurological issues, they might exhibit benign hyperkinetic movements.
 Furthermore, the absence of uniform language has been a substantial barrier to medical care and study.
 The descriptions used in current terminology may not accurately describe the unique characteristics of children’s movement disorders since they utilize adult diseases for descriptions and comparisons.